 Access control systems are becoming more and more of a necessity every year for businesses of all sizes.
 Just this year, security threats to businesses has risen by 25%.
 With access control providers innovating new solutions, a projected 20% of American businesses will go mobile with their security system by 2020.
 If you’re a business owner, access control is a security measure to consider to keep your building and employees secure.

 What is an Access Control System?

 An access control system is a security system that protects a business’s assets and employees.
 It allows you to control access to your building or computer network electronically, as opposed to a lock and key system.
+They are traditionally installed at doors or entryways in your building.
 This way, you can make sure only authorized persons can access your property and digital networks, data and files.
 They also allow businesses to assess security risks and take higher level security measures if needed.

 More workplaces are doing away with analog business tools and choosing to go digital than ever before.
 That’s why access control systems make sense for a majority of businesses, regardless of industry or field!

 However, access control systems are a must-have for businesses that need to implement high-security areas.
 These companies may have sensitive information or work spaces that they must monitor closely.
 Businesses that most frequently require an access control system include: